ribsey/scripts/README.md

 # Scripts by ribsey
-These is a collection of some scripts I wrote.
+This is a collection of some useful scripts.